 One of my most thrilling experiences as a teenage flutist was performing in James Galway’s master class in England.
 Hearing different flutists from all over the world really shaped my playing.

 Principal Flutist, National Symphony Orchestra of Mexico

 Former student at the Mexico City Philharmonic Adjunct Conservatory ( Escuela de Música, Vida y Movimiento ), Julieta continued her musical studies at the National Conservatory in Mexico City, and then pursued graduate studies at Carnegie Mellon University as a student of legendary flutist Julius Baker.
 She has been principal flutist of the Orquesta Sinfónica Nacional de México since 1991 and is on the faculty of the Conservatorio Nacional de México.
 Julieta has appeared as soloist with many orchestras in Latin America.

 Interview with Ms. Cedillo.

 Laura graduated from Lewis & Clarke College, where she majored in languages, while still pursuing her flute studies on a special music scholarship.
 After graduating, she moved to Armenia as a Fulbright scholar.
-Laura returns to New York this fall to pursue a Master’s degree in International Affairs at the New School!
+Laura is currently attending Georgetown University Law Center and earning her J.D.!

 “I started taking flute lessons with Lisa when I was eight years old and continued until I went to college at the age of eighteen.
 In college I double majored in English and Foreign Languages, studied abroad in Russia, and joined the track team.
 Since I graduated, I’ve lived abroad in Armenia and then Georgia researching the region, learning languages, and working in education administration.